BlockchainCommons/developer-web-site/_pages/tech/identity/ssi.md

 ### The Blockchain Stack

 A lot of Blockchain Commons' early work supported the safe and resilient control of digital assets.
-However, it was done to ultimately support the creation of a new generation of self-sovereign identity.
+However, that was done to ultimately support the creation of a new generation of self-sovereign identity.
 Here's how many of our technologies stack up to SSI (and build atop it).